NURS FPX 4010 Assessment 2 Interview and Interdisciplinary Issue Identification

 Issue Identification

-Change Theories That Could Lead to an Interdisciplinary Solution
+Change Theory and an Interdisciplinary Solution

-Leadership Strategies That Could Lead to an Interdisciplinary Solution
+Leadership Strategy and an Interdisciplinary Solution

 References